 Unfortunately, there's no such thing as an uncrackable password anymore, it's just a matter of how long it takes to crack.
 Strong passwords using a combination of different letters, numbers, and special characters are always preferred, however it's not the safest option anymore.
 Multiple levels of security are needed for your online accounts, and we can expect this trend to continue in the future as cybercriminals continue to advance.

-Incorporating another level of security is the only way we can truly secure our accounts nowadays.
-Multi-factor authentication is highly recommended from cybersecurity specialists everywhere.
+Incorporating multiple levels of security is the only way we can truly secure our accounts nowadays.
+Multi-factor authentication is highly recommended by cybersecurity specialists everywhere.